fgcartographix/big-data-spring2017/week6/06_part1_front_end_environments.md

 </html>
 ```

-Copy and paste this into a blank text document in Sublime, and save it in your **github.io/big-data** repository as *index.html*.
+Copy and paste this code into a blank text document in Sublime, and save it in your **github.io/big-data** repository as *index.html*.
 This will now become the main page for your big-data page on your website.

 Save it and view it at **http://localhost:8080/big-data**.